20 Best Hokkien Mee Stalls In Singapore You Must Try | Eatbook.sg

 5. Ah Hock Hokkien Mee

 Ah Hock Hokkien Mee is, without a doubt, one of the best-known stalls in Chomp Chomp Food Centre, with a loyal following all of its own.
-It holds a Michelin Plate, which denotes a plate of quality food, and you can expect an average wait of 30 to 45 minutes on a good day.
-Unlike many of the other hokkien mee on this list, don’t be expecting any lard in this plate of noodles.
+It holds a Michelin Plate, which denotes a plate of quality food, and you can expect long waits for your plate.
+Unlike many of the other hokkien mee on this list, their version is made to be drier on purpose.
+Don’t expect any lard too!
 A plate starts at $4.

 Address: 20 Kensington Park Rd, Stall 27, Chomp Chomp Food Centre, Singapore 557269